The Breast Care Center

 - DIEP Flaps

-During this procedure, your plastic surgeon will take fat and skin from your belly and use it to fill your breast(s).
+During this reconstructive breast surgery, your plastic surgeon will take fat and skin from your belly and use it to fill your breast(s).
 This results in a more natural feel.

 - SGAP Flaps

 During an SGAP flap, your plastic surgeon will take fat and skin from your buttocks, and use that fat and skin to reshape and fill your breast(s).

 - The TRAM flap uses the patients’ own skin, fat, nerves and muscles, but never disconnects the skin from the abdomen.
 Instead, the flap is tunneled through the abdomen and used to reconstruct the breast.
 In some cases, your surgeon will use the flap to create a natural skin cover for the implant.

 Read an article from our health library about breast reconstruction from natural tissue.